april 15, 2026

 This is one of the places where parts work can be especially useful.
 The inner critic isn't trying to destroy you — it usually developed to protect you from the failure and humiliation of getting things wrong.
 Understanding what it's protecting you from is often more effective than trying to silence it.

-I want to be honest: therapy for high achievers sometimes involves sitting with discomfort rather than optimizing it away.
-This can feel counterintuitive for people who are used to problem-solving their way through everything.
+I want to be honest: therapy for high achievers sometimes means staying in uncertainty rather than optimizing your way out of it.
+That's genuinely counterintuitive for people who are used to problem-solving their way through everything.

 The work often includes: